-Ensure you have a strong rope with a great breaking strength.
+Ensure you have a strong rope with great breaking strength.
 Weaker ropes may snap when you are retracting the rope, magnet, and ferrous material.

 People can’t wait to get their magnet out into the water but imagine leaving it there as it wasn’t secured, so be sure to tie your rope correctly when magnet fishing.

 When tying your rope to the magnet ensure the knot is strong and secure.
-Your magnet will attract to several items beneath the surface of the water making a secure line pivotal for retrieving your magnet and find.
+Your magnet will attract several items beneath the surface of the water making a secure line pivotal for retrieving your magnet and find.

 Here are some knots we recommend for magnet fishing:

 A secure knot that can be tied quickly and easily.
 Works great with a thin rope.

 A strong knot that gets tighter as you retract the rope from the water.

 Often referred to as the Angler’s Loop, this knot creates a ring for your eyebolt.

 Alongside securing your magnet properly you may need to get it unstuck at times as it is not unusual for your magnet to get stuck, either on a heavy object or between rocks.
 So, to prevent losing your magnet it’s key to know what steps to take if your magnet gets stuck.